AdobeDocs/analytics-learn.en/help/implementation/via-adobe-launch/basic-configuration-of-the-analytics-launch-extension.md

 ---

-# Basic Configuration of the [!DNL Analytics] [!DNL Launch] extension
+# Basic Configuration of the [!DNL Experience Platform Launch] extension for Analytics

-This video shows a quick way to configure the [!DNL Analytics] extension in [!DNL Launch] for a basic site.
+This video shows a quick way to configure the [!DNL Analytics] extension in [!DNL Experience Platform Launch] for a basic site.

 >[!VIDEO](https://video.tv.adobe.com/v/28751/?quality=12)